dasha1127/Streamlit/README.md

-Run all the file given below syntax:
+Run all the files using below syntax:
 >>>streamlit run file_name.py